YefanZhou/YefanZhou.github.io/_talks/.ipynb_checkpoints/pointcloud-checkpoint.md

 ---

 * Leveraged NumPy and PyTorch in Python to build a deep neural network model for 3D object shape (represented by point cloud) reconstruction from a single RGB image; trained the model on ShapeNet.
+* Proposed and proved the correlation between clustering tendency of training dataset and performance bias of neural network.
 * Leveraged Shrink Wrap modifier and OpenGL renderer in Blender to build an interpolation-based 3D model synthetic dataset.
-* Defined a metric to measure the clustering tendency of a 3D model dataset based on silhouette score and affinity propagation.
+* Defined a metric to measure the clustering tendency of 3D model dataset based on silhouette score and affinity propagation.
-* Proposed and proved the correlation between clustering tendency of 3D model dataset and performance bias of neural network.